 Image from Essential Medical Supply on Amazon.com

-Tools such as long handed sponges and shower brushes can help you bathe yourself despite limited range of motion in your shoulders, elbows, and wrists.
+Long handed sponges and shower brushes can help you bathe yourself despite limited range of motion in your shoulders, elbows, and wrists.
 They make the hard to reach areas easier to reach again!

 6. Shower Benches

 Shower benches help you conserve energy while showering by sitting.
 Also, you’ll reduce your risk of falls while you’re in the shower.
 Shower benches come in different shapes and sizes to fit your needs and your bathtub.